samjhill/sonic-ferrocrete/README.md

 Open, reproducible experiments in **magneto-acoustic forming** of gypsum/cement slurries (aka “sonic ferrocrete”).

 **In plain language:** we’re playing with wet plaster and concrete mixes, shaking them with music-like tones, and nudging the iron particles inside with magnets.
-When the mix sets, you get ripples, veining, and textures that look like frozen sound waves or marble—no lab coat required.
+When the mix sets, you get ripples, veining, and textures that look like frozen sound waves or marble.
 If this works at scale, it’s a proof that you can *shape cement with waves*, hinting at future building elements cast with built-in acoustics, drainage, or ornament baked in from the first pour.

 ## Bench Snapshot